Peter Revson: Formula One career

 The McLaren Revson drove in the 1972 Indianapolis 500.

-During the F1 season, Revson finished 5th in the Driver's World Championship, helping McLaren finish 3rd in the World Constructors' Champion Championship with its McLaren M19A / M19C.
-Running 9 out of the 12 races, Revson finished on the podium four times with three third-place finishes and a season-best second-place finish at the 1972 Canadian Grand Prix.
+During the F1 season, Revson finished fifth in the Driver's World Championship, helping McLaren finish third in the World Constructors' Champion Championship with its McLaren M19A / M19C.
+Running nine out of the 12 races, Revson finished on the podium four times with three third-place finishes and a season-best second-place finish at the 1972 Canadian Grand Prix.

 As part of his contract with McLaren, Revson was required to drive a McLaren Indy team entry in the Indy Car Triple Crown of 500 mile races for the 1972 USAC Championship Car season.
-At the 1972 Indianapolis 500, he started from 10th on the grid, but retired due to mechanical issues after 23 laps.
-He also retired due to mechanical issues, after 7 laps, at the Pocono 500 and finished 23rd at the California 500.
+At the 1972 Indianapolis 500, he started from tenth on the grid, but retired due to mechanical issues after 23 laps.
+He also retired due to mechanical issues, after seven laps, at the Pocono 500 and finished 23rd at the California 500.

 During the F1 season, Revson won two races in his McLaren M23, the 1973 British Grand Prix and the 1973 Canadian Grand Prix.
-He added two other podium finishes, with a third place and a second-place finish, helping McLaren finish 3rd in the World Constructors' Champion Championship.
-Despite Revson's successes, Teddy Mayer was not satisfied and McLaren opted for the 1972 champion and 1973 runner-up Emerson Fittipaldi.
+He added two other podium finishes, with a third place and a second-place finish, helping McLaren finish third in the World Constructors' Champion Championship.
+Despite Revson's successes, Teddy Mayer was not satisfied and McLaren opted to sign the 1972 champion and 1973 runner-up Emerson Fittipaldi to replace Revson on the team for the 1974 season.

 Revson again drove a McLaren Indy team entry in the Indy Car Triple Crown for the 1973 USAC Championship Car season.
 At the 1973 Indianapolis 500, he qualified to start from second on the grid, but retired after brushing the wall on the third lap.
 He qualified in the pole position for both the 1973 Pocono 500 and the 1973 California 500, finishing 21st and 23rd, respectively.

 For the F1 season, Revson signed with the one-year-old Shadow Racing Cars F1 team.
-Driving the team's new Shadow DN3, Revson retired from the first race after an accident in the second lap, and retired from the second race due to overheating of his Ford Cosworth DFV engine after 10 laps.
+Driving the team's new Shadow DN3, Revson retired from the first race after an accident in the second lap, and retired from the second race due to overheating of his Ford Cosworth DFV engine after ten laps.